Skip to main content

 • Request the ISSA Social Security letter in iStart and upload the employer letter.
 You will be notified via email when this letter is ready to collect from the International Student Services office in Reed Union Building.

 • Apply for a Social Security Number (SSN).
-Follow these instructions to learn what steps you will need to take.
+Follow these instructions about obtaining a Social Security Number to learn what steps you will need to take.

 • You will receive your SSN card in the mail within about two weeks.
-Take this to your appointment with Human Resources for assistance completing the Employment Eligibility Verification (I-9) and W-4 paperwork.
+Have this available for your virtual appointment with Human Resources to complete the Employment Eligibility Verification (I-9) and W-4 paperwork.

 Services for International Students